Connect with More Meaningful Movement while Improving

 Coordination | Rhythm | Strength | Mobility

-I integrate practices from a number of different disciplines to provide nourishment's beyond the physical.
+I integrate practices from a number of different disciplines to provide nourishment's that extend beyond the physical.

-These practices include primal movement flow, functional range conditioning, yoga, dance, calisthenics, weight-lifting, plyometrics, tree climbing, and a new perspective on day-to-day movements like sitting, standing, and walking.
+These practices include primal movement flow, functional movement, yoga, dance, calisthenics, weight-lifting, plyometrics, tree climbing, and a new perspective on day-to-day movements like sitting, standing, and walking.

 In our work together, you will build practical strength and functional mobility through my mixed-methods approach to movement.